 During our five nights in Budapest, the Hungarian capital truly lived up to its nickname as the Pearl of the Danube.
 A city of two parts, Buda and Pest, we spent every waking moment exploring both halves of this culturally rich and magnificent city.
-Straddling the Danube and representing countless centuries of history, it comes as no surprise that Budapest contained incredible choice and variety for all booklovers who choose to visit.
-Be warned, a bumper ‘Book Lover’s Guide to’ post is coming, but even with all these words, and all these locations, we could only capture the briefest glimpse of the literary delights Budapest had on offer.
+Straddling the Danube and representing countless centuries of history, it comes as no surprise that Budapest contained incredible choice and variety for all visiting booklovers.
+Be warned, a bumper ‘Book Lover’s Guide to’ post is coming, but even with all these words, and all these locations, we could only capture the briefest snapshot of the literary delights Budapest had on offer.

 Budapest, Andrássy út 39, 1061 Hungary

 Modern, spacious and bright.
 Alexandra contained a good variety of English books, as well as German and French across a respectable range of genres.
-In addition, this store had two shelves dedicated to translated works by Hungarian authors, so if you’re looking to read something local, don’t skip this one.
+This shop had two shelves dedicated to translated works by Hungarian authors, so if you’re looking to read something local, don’t skip this one.

 X-Factor: Ascend the escalator and enjoy lunch at a hidden restaurant under an incredible painted ceiling.

 Without a doubt our favourite bookish destination of Budapest, this second-hand bookstore and café combo is utterly unmissable for anyone wanting to enjoy a chai latte while tucking in to a good book.
 Located on a rather unassuming street, we visited Massolit twice during our short time in this city, and both times we found a book off the shelves to lose ourselves in.
 Homemade cakes, good selection of coffee and tea, incredible range of English books and not to mention the free wi-fi makes this the go-to destination for the American or British diaspora living in or near Budapest.